 This unit enables the learner to demonstrate a practical and conceptual understanding of manufacturing systems tools and techniques.
 Learning to appreciate the value of management science in tacking complex decision making problems and develop conceptual knowledge on the development of product-service systems.

-This unit develops a student’s understanding and viewpoint of the rail industry.
-It engages student’s ideas of current rail standards and regulations and allows critical evaluation of engineering ethics and industry strategy.
+This unit promotes the need for a high level of professional and ethical conduct in rail engineering.
+It engages the learner’s ideas of current rail standards and regulations allowing critical evaluation of ethics, environmental impact and commercial strategy.
+It develops the learner’s skills in the application of technology, data collection, risk modelling, vehicle dynamics and rail accident investigation.
 The unit provides relevant industry knowledge to promote employment in various engineering disciplines within the rail sector.

-This unit focuses on the technologies that enables intelligent and sustainable power management both on the electrical grids and in buildings.
-Starting with a review of the old and ‘dump’ energy infrastructure, the unit will identify technologies require to make future power system ‘smart’.
-Looking at the global energy consumption, and the implications of the increased consumption on the environment, it will discuss electrification of transport, energy storage, communication systems, IoTs, M2M, embedded system, smart metering, and other emerging technologies, and their role in sustainable energy management, smart energy consumption, and energy balancing.
+This unit focuses on intelligent and sustainable power management technologies both on the electrical grids and in buildings.
+Looking at the global energy consumption and the implications of the increased consumption on the environment, it discusses electrification of transport, communication systems, Internet of Things, M2M (Machine to Machine), smart metering, and other emerging technologies, and their role in sustainable energy management.
+The unit develops the learner’s knowledge in the design and practical aspects of sustainable power systems.
+It prepares the learner for a career in the power industry.

-The unit focuses on the design of sustainable and renewable energy systems.
-It will enable the learners to understand the structure, operation and applications of various renewable power systems; wind to energy converters, photovoltaic (solar), energy storage, hydrogen fuel cells and the design of hybrid renewable energy systems.
-It also provides them with the required knowledge and design tools required for today’s renewable energy industry.
+This unit focuses on the design of sustainable and renewable energy systems.
+It will enable the learner to understand the structure, operation and applications of various renewable power systems; wind to energy converters, photovoltaic (solar), energy storage, hydrogen fuel cells and the design of hybrid renewable energy systems.
+It also provides them with the knowledge and design tools required for today’s renewable energy industry.

 This unit covers design and practical aspects of renewable power systems.
 Energy conversion technologies and the design of hybrid renewable energy systems are also covered.
 Reliability issues and life cycle calculation for the studied systems are also included.